UBC-MDS/fxtrackerR/README.md

 percentage history by specifying a currency pair (and other input parameters).

-## Functions
+## Functions Description

 -   `fx_conversion` Convert the input amount of currency 1 to currency 2
     based on the latest available exchange rate.
-- `fx_rate_lookup` Lookup for the date of the first occurence (in reverse chronological order) on which the input target rate of a currency pair is within the day’s high/low.
+-   `fx_rate_lookup` Lookup for the date of the first occurence (in reverse chronological order) on which the input target rate of a currency pair is within the day's high/low.
 -   `price_trend_viz` Plot the historical exchange rate of the input currency pair for a specific period of time.
-- `pl_trend_viz` Plot the historical profit/loss percentage of the input currency pair for a specific period of time.
+-   `pl_trend_viz` Plot the historical profit/loss percentage of the
+    input currency pair for a specific period of time.

 There is a R package [czechrates](https://cran.r-project.org/web/packages/czechrates/index.html)